 The two years (full-time) Master degree course is designed to provide high level of understanding of population sciences including an in-depth knowledge of the linkages between population and various socio-economic, health and environmental factors.
 This course provides foundation to graduate students and prepare them for future research in various aspects related to population.

-Admission to this course is open to all candidates having B.A./B.Sc.
-Degree (passed/appearing) in Anthropology, Economics, Geography, Health Statistics, Mathematics, Political Science, Psychology, Rural Development, Social Work, Sociology and Statistics from a recognized university in India or abroad with a minimum of 55% of aggregate marks/equivalent grade.
+Candidates with a Bachelor’s degree from a recognized university in India or abroad in any subject with a minimum of 55% marks (50% for reserved candidates) of aggregate marks/equivalent grade in all subjects will be eligible for admission.
 Eligible foreign candidates can also apply for admission provided if they secure financial support from any outside agency.

-Candidates who have already passed the qualifying degree examinations and those who have already appeared/ shall be appearing in the final qualifying examinations are eligible to apply.
-However, the admission of the candidate will be cancelled, if she/he fails to furnish final result.
+Candidates who have already passed the qualifying degree examinations and those who have already appeared/shall be appearing in the final qualifying examinations are eligible to apply.
+However, the admission of the candidate will be cancelled, if s/he fails to furnish final result by September 30th of every year.

-The selection is made on the basis of an Online Test across India.
-The Online Entrance Test comprises objective type questions of multiple choices.
-The syllabus of Entrance Test consists of basic general knowledge, logical reasoning, English grammar, basic mathematics, population, health, and social science issues.
-The test venue is notified in the Admit Card.
-Admission test is not conducted for the foreign candidates and admission is offered directly if foreign candidates fulfill the eligibility criteria of the Institute.
+The selection will be made on the basis of an Online Entrance Test across India.
+The Online Entrance Test will comprise objective type questions of multiple choices.
+The syllabus of Entrance Test will consist of Basic General Knowledge, Logical Reasoning, English Grammar, Basic Mathematics, Population, Health,and Social Science Issues.
+The test venue will be notified in the Admit Card.
+Admission test will not be conducted for the foreign candidates and admission will be offered directly if foreign candidates fulfill the eligibility criteria of the Institute.

 Two years (Full-Time)

-Reservation for SC/ST/OBC(Non-Creamy)/PWD and Women candidates is considered as per the Government of India’s normonly.
+Reservation for SC/ST/OBC/PWD/EWS will be considered as per the Government of India norms only.

 The course structure for M.A./M.Sc. course in Population Sciences is designed as per UGC Credit Based Choice System and covers the following topics: